 What damages are sought?

 Damages sought under the FLSA include back minimum wages, an equal amount of liquidated damages, interest, and fees and costs for each violation.
-The FLSA provides for liquidated damages in an amount equal to the back pay owed and allows claims going back three years from when someone affirmatively joins the case by filing a Consent to Sue.
-You must send us a signed Consent to Sue to bring claims in this action.
+The FLSA provides for liquidated damages in an amount equal to the back pay owed and allows claims going back three years from when someone affirmatively joined the case.

 Damages sought under the contract claim include back unpaid wages and interest.